Robotic Surgical Technology

 Better visualization.
 A 3D camera is used within the abdomen to show Dr. Higa a 3-dimensional view of the surgical field.
 This view is magnified to show detail that would not be possible on a regular 2D laparoscopic screen.
 The view is nothing short of immersive and allows Dr. Higa excellent visualization of the surgical field.

 Dexterity.
 The dexterity of the robot is unmatched as well.
 At the end of each of the robotic arms is an articulating tip.
 This allows the device to rotate 360 degrees within the abdomen.
 Just like a human wrist, these devices have incredible dexterity within the patient period of course, the big difference is that this is all done through a 5-millimeter incision in the stomach versus the long incision of old.

 Ergonomics.
 The ergonomics of the surgical robot are also unparalleled.
 In laparoscopic surgery, Dr. Higa is standing next to the patient holding straight-handled laparoscopic devices and looking up at a screen.
 The robotic surgical console, on the other hand, is placed a few feet from the operating table and Dr. Higa is comfortably seated at the console from which he can control the robotic arms and view the inside of the abdomen.

 Almost any general and bariatric procedure can be performed robotically.
 This includes

-Ultimately, the robotic platform has allowed Dr. Higa to perform a number of bariatric and general surgeries that in past would have to be performed using an open approach.
+Ultimately, the robotic platform has allowed Dr. Higa to perform a number of bariatric and general surgeries that in the past would have to be performed using an open approach.
 Whether the robotic approach is safer than traditional laparoscopy remains unanswered.
 But robotic surgery certainly matches the safety profile of laparoscopy and is safer in certain cases, especially in patients with higher BMIs.